 Our Key Summits

-The purpose of the Business Summit is twofold.
+The Business Summit: The purpose of the Business Summit is twofold.
 It is our principal networking event and is open to members and non-members.
 It aims to bring together both men and women in a daylong event.
-Secondly, the business summit’s provides an exceptional learning opportunity, with key note speeches, a panel and breakout sessions run by some of the most prominent business leaders in Australia.
+Secondly, the Business Summit provides an exceptional learning opportunity with keynote speeches, a panel, and breakout sessions run by some of our most prominent business leaders in Australia.
 The first event was held in April 2016 in Melbourne and consisted of both the Business Summit followed by the Blue Frost Gala Ball (open to men and women).
-The women’s business summit saw over 500 plus women attend, including Executive Directors/Directors and CEOs across a broad range of industries, as well as Federal and State Government representatives.
-Each event will have a philanthropic to a charity of choice each time.
+The Business Summit saw over 500 plus women attend, including Executive Directors, Directors and CEOs across a broad range of industries, as well as Federal and State Government representatives.
+Each event has a philanthropic ethos with attendees donating to a charity of choice.

 The Leadership Academy is both an online portal and a live platform that features industry thought leaders.
-The Leadership Academy features events that companies may already be running that is open to other senior executives to attend (eg: AIM/VU) – we provide another platform for them to market these events (given our demographic is highly targeted at c-suite executives).
-The Leadership Academy will also feature Directors who have created specific events, based on the needs and or requests of other Executives and CEO’s.
-It will also present who are seeking specific capability and development from recognised experts.
-The events may be live and or remote or prerecorded (eg: webinars/podcasts).
-The Leadership Academy will be run all across Australia and eventually internationally.
-Partnering with leading organisations, business leaders and Members of Parliament to be active thought leaders.
+The Leadership Academy (TLA) features events that companies may already be running and is open to other Senior Executives to attend (eg: AIM/VU) – we provide another complimentary or alternative platform for organisations to market their events.
+TLA also features Directors who have created specific events, based on the needs and or requests of other Executives and CEO’s and enables capability development from recognised experts.
+The events may be live, remote and/or prerecorded (eg: webinars/podcasts).
+TLA is run all across Australia with intentions of an international rollout.
+TLA is currently partnering with leading organisations, business leaders and Members of Parliament as part of active thought leaders.

-We are currently launching our inaugural International Mens Day to Inspire, Connect, Grow and Transform Summit to be held in November each year.
-The 20th November is to celebrate and focus on men’s and boy’s health, improving gender relations, promoting gender equality and highlighting male role models.
-It will also celebrate their achievements and contributions, in particular their contribution to community, family, marriage and child care.
-The broader and ultimate aim of the event is to promote basic humanitarian values to both genders.
-Sharing learning and successes from both men and women on stage on ways in which inclusion can help improve culture and elevate business outcomes.
+We are currently in the throws of launching our inaugural International Men’s Day Summit (IMDS), to Inspire, Connect, Grow and Transform, to be held in November each year.
+The 20th November is to celebrate and focus on men’s and youth’s health, improving gender relations, promoting gender equality and highlighting male role models.
+The IMDS celebrates men’s’ and youth’s achievements and contributions, in particular, their contribution to community, family, marriage and child care.
+The broader and ultimate aim of the event is to promote basic humanitarian values to both male and female genders.
+The event focusses on sharing learning and successes from both men and women on ways in which inclusion can help improve culture and elevate business outcomes.
 We need more supportive and powerful men to step up beside women, in building a gender equal world.

 Youth Forum (held bi-annually)

-Initially targeting 13 – 18 year old’s, the purpose of this event is to engage the next generation of leaders, on why diversity and inclusion is necessary.
-This will also show how it can lead to successes.
-This event is anticipated for early 2018, with one of our new partners joining AWN.
+The Youth Forum is for 13 – 18 year old’s; engaging the next generation of leaders on why diversity and inclusion is necessary.
+This comprehensive event will demonstrate and enable youth on why and how to be a successful leader.
+This event is anticipated to be launched in late 2018, with one of our new partners.
 Announcement Coming soon!!!

 Blue Frost Gala Ball (held bi-annually)